 Net realized gains and losses for the years ended December 31, 2010, 2009, and 2008 were \$110.7 million, \$27.0 million, and \$(32.9) million, respectively.
-Net realized gains and losses for the year ended December 31, 2010, included a \$21.7 million gain on the sale of FIS stock as part of a tender offer, \$11.4 million in gains resulting from an increase in value of our structured notes and \$61.0 million in gains from the sale of various fixed maturity securities.
+Net realized gains and losses for the year ended December 31, 2010, included a \$21.7 million ga in on the sale of FIS stock as part of a tender offer, \$11.4 million in gains resulting from an increase in value of our structured notes and \$61.0 million in gains from the sale of various fixed maturity securities.
 Net realized gains and losses recorded in the year ended December 31, 2009, included impairment charges of \$6.9 million, net realized gains on investments of \$24.6 million, and net gains from sales of other assets of \$2.4 million.
-Net realized gains and losses recorded in the year ended December 31, 2008, included impairment charges of \$48.8 million on fixed maturity and equity securities and other investments that were deemed other-than-temporarily impaired, net realized gains on investments of \$15.0 million, and net gains from sales of other assets of \$0.9 million.
+Net realized gains on investments of \$15.0 million, and net gains from sales of other assets of \$0.9 million.
 The impairment charges relating to the fixed maturity securities primarily related to our conclusion that the credit risk relating to the holdings was high and thus the assets are likely permanently impaired.
 The impairment charges relating to the equity securities were based on the duration of the unrealized loss and inability to predict the time to recover if the investment continued to be held.

 Personnel costs include base salaries, commissions, benefits and bonuses paid to employees, and are one of our most significant operating expenses.
 Personnel costs totaled \$1,527.1 million, \$1,573.7 million, and \$1,253.6 million for the years ended December 31, 2010, 2009, and 2008, respectively.
-The decrease in 2010 is due mainly to decreases in title premiums from direct operations and decreases in opened and closed order counts.
+The decrease in 2010 is due mainly to decreases in title premiums f rom direct operations and decreases in opened and closed order counts.
 Also affecting the comparison was \$23.9 million in synergy bonuses that were earned in 2009 by certain executives upon realizing our synergy goals with respect to the acquisition of the LFG